espressif/esp-idf/examples/system/task_watchdog/README.md

 ### Hardware Required

-* A development board with ESP32/ESP32-S2/ESP32-C3 SoC (e.g., ESP32-DevKitC, ESP-WROVER-KIT, etc.)
+* A development board with ESP32-S or ESP32-C series chip
 * A USB cable for Power supply and programming

 ### Configure the project